← All Projects

 Outcome

-SlackSifter shipped to MVP with all 250 tests passing and was validated against a real Enterprise Grid export — confirming it handles production-scale enterprise data correctly.
+SlackSifter shipped to MVP with all 250 tests passing and was validated against production-scale Enterprise Grid data, confirming it handles production-scale enterprise data correctly.
 The distributable .app bundle runs without any Python environment on the end user's machine.

 Stack